Driving lessons in Lancaster

 Arkholme, Aughton, Carnforth, Galgate, Halton, Heysham, Middleton, Morecambe, Quernmore and Sunderland.

 Enter your postcode above to check lesson pricing in your local area of Lancaster.

 The mix of medieval sights and hilltop walks certainly makes Lancaster a scenic area to learn how to drive.
-It’s got a handful of tight, interweaving roads, especially near Lancaster station, but your Midrive instructor will help you master those streets in no time!
+It’s got a handful of tight, interweaving roads, especially near Lancaster station.

 For brand new drivers, Westbourne Road is a great place to start.
 It’s wide, easy to navigate and has a gentle 20 mph speed limit, perfect for improving your driving basics like moving off, stopping and signalling.
 Once you're feeling a little more confident, there are some tight corners to master in the housing complex that’s South of Scotch Quarry urban park.

 The A6 is a straight single carriageway through the city of Lancaster and offers the chance to practise more advanced skills with The Pointer roundabout.
 You'll want to get some dual carriageway practice when you feel ready, and the dual carriageway stretch of the A683 will give you that vital experience changing lanes and merging back into one lane at the end.
 While you won't get assessed on motorways during your test, you could also take to the M6 when you're with your Midrive instructor in a dual control car, to really challenge yourself.